srikara202/movie-recommender-website/README.md

 3) Generated a similarity matrix with similarity scores between movies
 4) Created a recommender website using streamlit

-How To Run:
+## How To Run:

-1) run Movie_Recommender_System.ipynb
-2) type 'streamlit run app.py' on the terminal (make sure terminal is opened in the same directory as the project files)
+type 'streamlit run app.py' on the terminal (make sure terminal is opened in the same directory as the project files)